spocke/amdlc/readme.md

 amdlc
 ======
 This is a Node.js AMD Library Compiler.
-It enables you to write code in an AMD style and compile the modules into a standalone library file with all public modules exposed into the global namespace.
-The result is three files one minified version using Uglify-js, one inline source version and one development version that loads the individual module files.
+It enables you to write code in an the AMD style and compile the modules into a standalone library file with all public modules exposed into the global namespace this is the opposite to application specific AMD module loaders like RequireJS.

+When compiling AMD projects using this compileer you get three files:
+ * Inline minified file using Uglify-js
+ * Inline source file
+ * Development file that loads the modules synchronous (debug)

 Installation
 -------------